oluwoleowoeye/shopkeeper-price-tracker/README.md

 ### Solution Demo (45 seconds)
 1. "Let me show you how easy it is to use our application."
-2. "First, log in to your secure account."
-3. "Enter the item details: name, supplier, and price."
+2. "Enter the item details: name, supplier, and price."
-4. "Hit save and hear the satisfying cha-ching sound confirming your entry."
-5. "View your recent entries in this clean, organized table."
+3. "View your recent entries in this clean, organized table."

 ### Features Highlight (20 seconds)
 "Our application offers:
 - Simple, intuitive interface
-- Secure data storage
 - Real-time updates
 - Mobile responsiveness"